 Reactions at the injection site

-Ajovy is given as a subcutaneous injection, and it’s possible to have skin reactions around the area where you receive the shot.
+You will receive Ajovy as a subcutaneous injection, and it’s possible to have skin reactions around the area where the shot is given.
 These are known as injection site reactions.
-In clinical studies, injection site reactions were the most common side effects reported with Ajovy.
+In clinical trials, injection site reactions were the most common side effects reported with Ajovy.

 Injection site reactions may include: